LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 This repo contains all resources shared during Part 6: Troubleshooting Beginner-Level Elasticsearch Errors!

-Throughout the series, we have learned about nodes and shards, fine tuning the relevance of your search, full text search, aggregation, and mapping.
+Throughout the series, we have learned about CRUD operations, fine tuning the relevance of your search, full text search, aggregation, and mapping.

 As you continue your journey with Elasticsearch, you will inevitably encounter some common errors associated with the topics we have covered in the series.